Free shipping within the US & Canada

 The TurboTail eliminates this need by removing the string tension from the bridge and moving it to the tail block.

-The TurboTail is an simple, elegant device that divert the tension of the guitar strings from the soundboard to the structural tail block of the guitar.
-All of the vibrations of the picked or strummed guitar strings are still transferred directly to the soundboard to produce sound.
-But, the tension load is diverted to the tail block, leaving the delicate soundboard free to vibrate optimally.
+The TurboTail is a simple, elegant device that diverts the tension of the guitar strings from the soundboard to the structural tail block of the guitar.
+All of the vibrations of the guitar strings are still transferred directly to the soundboard to produce sound.
+But the tension load is diverted to the tail block, leaving the delicate soundboard free to vibrate optimally.

 The result is that the guitar soundboard can do what it was intended to: Amplify and temper the vibrations of the guitar strings without having to provide a structural anchor for the strings.